ilaro-org/blendeROS/README.md

 # blendeRos

-blendeRos is a blender addon to extract joint positions from a rigged/simulated robot
+blendeROS is a blender addon to extract joint positions from a rigged/simulated robot and control a real robot arm using ROS indusstrial by sending actions.

-wip: blenderROS is intended to feature a communication to ROS using roslibpy (and rosbridge_server)
+blendeROS uses roslibpy to send actions (followJointTrajectoryGoal) to ROS through rosbridge-server

 ---
 ### features